XicaFelix/Phase-2-Project-Fergies-Car-Lot/README.md

 ## Unique Features
 There are a few features I find really cool about this project.
 First, this project utilizes React-Bootstrap as the UI library.
 Utilizing Bootstrap enabled me to create unique components with pre-determined styling.
 These components, such as the forms, would have been more labor intensive to create using vanilla Javascript.
+A great example would be the image carousel displayed for each car.
+Creating a feature like this in Javascript would be extremely tedious.

+My other favorite feature is the login/logout functionality.

 ## Areas to Expand/Explore